farrukh-x2/advanced_lane_tracking/README.md

 ## Advanced Lane Finding Project

-The goals / steps of this project is to identify lanes on a road, determine the curvature and offset of the vehicle from the center.
+In this project, the goal is to write a software pipeline to identify in a video the lane boundaries, determine the curvature of the road and offset of the vehicle from the center

-#### The notebook in the repository dives deep into the details for each step (along with visual outputs from each step).
-The steps include:
+The Project
+---

+The goals / steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.